Medically Supported Detox

-We recommend all attendees prepare for Detox by attending Narcotics Anonymous (NA) and/or Alcoholics Anonymous (AA) 12 Step or other support groups prior to attending.
+We recommend individuals prepare for Detox by attending 12 Step (AA or NA), or other support groups.

 During their stay in Medically Supported Detox, clients are expected to participate in the scheduled programming each day.
 Programming includes lectures, process groups, counselling, and other therapeutic activities designed specifically for individuals in the early stages of recovery.
 Topics covered include the following: